Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

 In summer there are boat trips out onto the lakes, and in autumn the park is filled with colour.
 During Hokkaido’s long winter the park is covered in a thick layer of snow.

-One of the best things to do in Hakodate is eat, and Lucky Pierrot Burger is one of the best and most unique restaurants in Japan.
-No Hakodate itinerary is complete without a visit to at least one branch of Lucky Pierrot Burger.
+One of the best things to do in Hakodate is eat, and Lucky Pierrot Burger is one of the most unique restaurants in Japan.

 Lucky Pierrot Burger is a chain restaurant with a difference.
-There are 17 branches of Lucky Pierrot Burger, all located in Hakodate.
-Yet no two restaurants are the same.
+There are 17 branches of Lucky Pierrot Burger, all located in Hakodate, though no two restaurants are the same.

-Each branch of Lucky Pierrot Burger has its own theme complete with a wonderfully weird interior.
+Each branch of Lucky Pierrot Burger has its own individual theme complete with a wonderfully weird interior.

 One branch is dedicated to Elvis Presley whilst another is filled with everything to do with Audrey Hepburn.
 The branch opposite Goryokaku Tower is angel themed, and in the branch in Jujigai it is Christmas all year round.